 recommended way to extract a kernel dump) or

-to use the first configured swap
+AUTO to use the first configured swap

 device.
-The default for dumpdev
+The default for dumpdev is

-in HEAD, and changed to
+AUTO in HEAD, and changed to

-on RELENG_* branches (except for RELENG_7,
+NO on RELENG_* branches (except for RELENG_7,

-which was left set to AUTO
+which was left set to AUTO).

 On FreeBSD 9.0-RELEASE and later versions,